-The complainant or the PHA may arrange in advance for a transcript of the hearing at the expense of the party making the arrangement.
-Any interested party may purchase a copy of the transcript [24 CFR 966.56(e)].
+The tenant or the PHA may arrange in advance for a transcript or recording of the hearing at the expense of the party making the arrangement.

-The PHA must provide reasonable accommodation for persons with disabilities to participated in the hearing.
+The PHA must provide reasonable accommodation for persons with disabilities to participate in the hearing.
 Reasonable accommodation may include qualified sign language interpreters, readers, accessible locations, or attendants.
 If the tenant is visually impaired, any notice to the tenant that is required under this procedure must be in an accessible format [24 CFR 966.56(f)].